boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 of the network attachment and typically agreed upon service subscription) or be reactive policies (e.g., enforced temporarily to manage an overload or during a DDoS attack mitigation).

-This document specifies a generic object that can be be used by mechanims for hosts to dynamically discover network rate-limit policies.
+This document specifies a generic object that can be used by mechanims for hosts to dynamically discover network rate-limit policies.
 This information is then passed to applications that might adjust their behaviors accordingly.
-The design of the object is independent of the discovery channel.
+The design of the object is independent of the discovery channel (protocol, API, etc.).

 --- middle